guhanjewelleryworks/studio/README.md

 *   **`querySrv ENOTFOUND _mongodb._tcp.<hostname>` (e.g., `_mongodb._tcp.121`) or `failed to connect to server ... on first connect`**:
     1.  **VERIFY `MONGODB_URI` in `.env` (Most Common Cause):**
-        *   This is the **primary suspect**.
+        *   This is the **PRIMARY SUSPECT**.
 Double, triple-check the connection string in your `.env` file.
         *   Ensure it's copied **exactly** from MongoDB Atlas.
         *   Make sure the hostname part (e.g., `goldsmithconnect.01ffnmh.mongodb.net`) is correct and not a partial value or an incorrect placeholder like `121`.
+The `_mongodb._tcp.121` in the error strongly suggests your hostname is being misinterpreted as `121`.
         *   Ensure you've replaced `<password>` with your actual database user password.
+        *   Check your `src/lib/mongodb.ts` file logs (when the server starts) for the `Full MONGODB_URI being used:` message to see exactly what URI your application is using.
     2.  **Network Access in Atlas:** Confirm that the IP address of the machine running your Next.js application (e.g., your EC2 instance's public IP, or 0.0.0.0/0 for initial testing) is whitelisted in MongoDB Atlas under "Network Access".
     3.  **DNS Resolution (for EC2/Servers):**
         *   SSH into your server.
-        *   Try to look up your Atlas cluster hostname: `nslookup your-cluster-name.01ffnmh.mongodb.net` (replace with your actual cluster hostname).
+        *   Try to look up your Atlas cluster hostname: `nslookup your-cluster-name.01ffnmh.mongodb.net` (replace with your actual cluster hostname, e.g., `goldsmithconnect.01ffnmh.mongodb.net`).
         *   Also try the SRV record lookup: `nslookup -type=SRV _mongodb._tcp.your-cluster-name.01ffnmh.mongodb.net`.
         *   If these commands fail or show errors, there might be a DNS configuration issue on your server or with your VPC settings.
     4.  **Firewall:** Ensure no local or network firewalls are blocking outbound connections on port 27017.